-- 1.2(Of a person) tending to be accurate and careful about minor details: she was an exact, clever managerMore example sentences
+- 1.2(Of a person) accurate and careful about minor details: she was an exact, clever managerMore example sentences

 - I am saying that I am not a member of your French culture, but I will not be a member of American culture, here; I am an exact entity, exact person.

-- 1.3(Of a subject of study) permitting precise or absolute measurements as a basis for rigorously testable theories: psychomedicine isn’t an exact science yetMore example sentences
+- 1.3(Of a subject of study) permitting precise measurements as a basis for rigorously testable theories: psychomedicine isn’t an exact science yetMore example sentences

 - But Mr Considine argued that tax forecasting was not an exact science and was subject to shifts in economic growth, which were difficult to predict.

 - Share price valuation is not an exact science and is subject to assumptions that take into account many different parameters.

 - How drugs react in a horse's system is not an exact science.

 - 1Demand and obtain (something) from someone: he exacted promises that another Watergate would never be allowed to happenMore example sentences

 - In a hierarchical conception of reality, the particular human being cannot defend his or her rights by demanding or exacting them independently of the whole.